Replica of Anglo-Saxon helmet, Sutton Hoo Ship Burial,

 - For students seeking a Graduate Teaching Assistantship: three letters of recommendation

-- For full consideration, applicants for Fall admission must submit all application materials, including GRE scores, by May 1.
+- For full consideration, applicants for Fall admission must submit all application materials, including GRE scores, by May 1, and applicants for Spring admission must submit all materials by November 1.
 We encourage early application: graduate teaching assistantships are limited in number and will be awarded on a competitive basis.

 - Only complete applications will be considered.
 Send all application materials to the College of Graduate Studies at email@example.com.